logrhythm/DeathKnell/README.md

 DeathKnell is an extension to the fatal handling provided by [[g3log]](https://github.com/KjellKod/g3log).
-The extension makes is significantly easier to also unit test fatal event handling.
+The extension makes is significantly easier to  unit test fatal event handling.

 The API is available in the [[Death.h]](https://github.com/LogRhythm/DeathKnell/blob/master/src/Death.h) header file.
 API usage is best read in the [[unit tests]](https://github.com/LogRhythm/DeathKnell/blob/master/test/DeathTest.cpp).